zivhd/MacroMonitor/README.md

 # MacroMonitor by Ziv and Seifer

-- An app that helps you monitor your meal/macronutrients.
+- An app that helps you monitor your meal/macronutrients through alarms and graphs.

-  - Share your meals/analytics

-  - Make alarms that tracks your meals and macronutrients.

-  - Force yourself to 'get' to your meal by having a QR code challenge to stop that annoying alarm!
+## Reminders

 - Make sure to edit your local.properties when first running the project
+- Fully tested on API 28
+- Allow notification permission